shivannis/xandr-docs-public/xandr-docs/mobile-sdk/ios-sdk-release-notes.md

 ### Bug fixes (4.4.1)

-- MS-3197: Fixed a crash in Creative Id changeset.
+- MS-3197: Fixed a crash in Creative ID changeset.

 ## 4.4